Featured image by cottonbro studio, Pexels

 The connection between sleep disorders and ADHD is an important one to make, due to the ways both feed into each-other.
 Lack of sleep can create anxiety or depression, increase irritability and fatigue, and generally get in the way of day-to-day functioning.
 All of these factors exacerbate symptoms of ADHD, creating profound feelings of helplessness.

-To test yourself for ADHD, try our brief online ADHD quiz.
+To test yourself for ADHD, try our brief online ADHD test.
 But to arm yourself with information on both ADHD and sleep disorders, as well as tips on how to get a better night, keep reading.

 Featured image by cottonbro studio, Pexels